bitcoin-sv/spv-wallet-docs/spv-wallet-admin/README.md

 3. Access Keys
     * View access key data
     * Revoke access key (not working - probably a frontend problem)
-4. Block headers
-    * Viewing block headers (bux-agent required to view these)
-5. Destinations
+4. Destinations
     * Viewing addresses and locking scripts of destinations
     * Seems to be creating a new destination every minute
-6. Paymails
+5. Paymails
     * Allows for viewing paymails
     * Revoking paymails (not working on local env because of CORS and some other errors)
-7. Transactions
+6. Transactions
-    * Viewing transaction data such as timestamp, sender, receiver, hash, etc
+    * Viewing transaction data such as timestamp, sender, receiver, hash, etc.
-    * total_value, fee, output_value seems to be wrong (requires bux-agent)
-8. +Transactions
+7. +Transactions
     * Recording a transaction by passing Transaction ID or Hex string
     * Generic error messages, but looks like it's working fine
-9. UTXOS
+8. UTXOS
     * Showing spent and unspent UTXOS data
-10. XPubs
+9. XPubs
     * Viewing xpubs

 ---